alastair87-cyf/fundamentals-course/lessons/lesson-2.md

 ### 1-to-1 programming problem with an instructor

-Whilst you are getting help with your Coursework exercises, each student will have a work with one of the instructors to solve a programming problem using the Code.org block-programming environment.
+Whilst you are getting help with your Coursework exercises, each trainee will have a work with one of the instructors to solve a programming problem using the Code.org block-programming environment.

 ## Feedback